todordev/EmailTemplates/README.md

-Email Templates for Joomla!
+EmailTemplates for Joomla!
 ==========================
-( Version 1.2 )
+( Version 1.2.1 )
 --------------------------

 Email Templates is an extension for Joomla! developers that provides functionality for creating and managing e-mail templates.
 Developers will be able to use those e-mail templates in their applications.